 Enjoy Sunset Cocktails – at 3:30 pm

-With the sun rising at 9 am and setting at 3:30 pm, winter days in Riga are woefully short.
-Stave off the blues with a decadent mid-afternoon sundowner at one of the city’s rooftop bars!
+With the sun rising at 9 am and setting at 4 pm, winter days in Riga are woefully short.
+Stave off the blues with a decadent mid-afternoon sundowner at a rooftop bars!
 The 26th floor of the Radisson Blu Hotel Latvija is home to Skyline Bar, a chic cocktail lounge with fantastic city views.
-Another option is the Star Lounge Bar on the 11th floor of the Albert Hotel in Riga’s Art Nouveau district.
-The view of Old Town and the river might not be as great, but the Star Lounge boasts an outdoor terrace where you can snap sunset photos sans pesky window reflections.
+I visited once during a winter storm and it felt like I was inside a snow globe.

 Support Local Artists at the Student Art Fair

-Now in its thirteenth year, “Jarmarka” is the Latvian Academy of Art’s annual fair.
-Student works – everything from paintings and objets d’art to jewelry and one-of-a-kind fashions – are sold off with the proceeds going towards the restoration of the Academy’s historic building.
+“Jarmarka” is the Latvian Academy of Art’s annual fair.
+Student works – everything from paintings and sculptures to jewelry and one-of-a-kind fashions – are sold off with the proceeds going towards the restoration of the Academy’s historic building.
 If you’re in the market for a conversation piece for your home or wardrobe, this is the place to get it.
-Jarmarka 2015 runs from December 16-30 and is closed over Christmas.
+Jarmarka runs for two weeks in December and is closed over Christmas.
 Note that sales are cash only.

 Western European countries like Belgium and Switzerland might be famous for their chocolate, but Latvia has been producing its own for nearly as long.
-A Baltic German opened Latvia’s first confectionery in 1870 and the tradition lives on.
-Today, the country’s most well-known brand is Laima, and its factory is still in its original location on Miera Iela in central Riga.
-Stroll through that neighborhood during business hours and you will be overcome by the rich chocolate aroma.
-The factory has a museum and offers tours, while Laima shops can be found all over town.
-Be sure to try a cup of karstā šokolāde – literally a cup of hot melted chocolate.
+A Baltic German opened Latvia’s first confectionery in 1870 and the tradition lives on today.
+Two of Riga’s most popular chocolatiers are V. Ķuze and Emils Gustavs.
+Both shops offer a delicious array of truffles, but the true star is karstā šokolāde – literally a cup of hot melted chocolate.
 You won’t know what hit you!

 Learn a Latvian Folk Dance

 Every Wednesday, the popular Old Riga bar Folkklubs Ala Pagrabs throws a Latvian folk dancing party of epic proportions.
-People pack the medieval cellar-cum-tavern and learn to dance traditional Latvian steps with the help of professional instructors, live music, and lots of beer.
+People pack the cellar of this medieval tavern and learn to dance traditional Latvian steps with the help of professional instructors, live music, and lots of beer.
 There are 27 varieties of Latvian beer on tap!

 Work up a Sweat at the Sauna